Eurasian Economic Union: International response

-Former European commissioner José Manuel Barroso stated at the World Economic Forum that the EU supports the regional integration, including the Eurasian Union.
+Former president of the European Commission José Manuel Barroso stated at the World Economic Forum that the EU supports the regional integration, including the Eurasian Union.
 He also praised Kazakhstan for joining the bloc.
-He criticized the post-Soviet space, saying "the integration in the region is not sufficient".
+He criticised the post-Soviet space, saying "the integration in the region is not sufficient".
 However, he warned that the Russo-Ukrainian War is a major obstacle to good cooperation between the EU and the Eurasian Union.

 Tensions between the EAEU and the European Union (EU) occurred as both have sought to deepen their ties with several former Soviet republics.
 The EU has signed free trade agreements with Ukraine, Moldova and Georgia.
 However, separatists in all three countries back closer ties with Russia.
 Ukraine planned to sign an EU association agreement in 2013, but abruptly cancelled the signing under Russian pressure to join the EAEU.
 This led to mass protests against Ukraine's president, with the EU supporting a failed political settlement before president Yanukovych fled to Russia, and Russia then annexing the Crimean peninsula (following a disputed referendum) and supporting separatists in Eastern Ukraine.
 In response, some member states of the European Union have sought to find alternatives to Russian gas, while others have voiced their support for the construction of the South Stream pipeline which circumvents Ukraine.
 Later the already started construction of the pipeline, under US sanctions on Russia and pressure on EU, the project was abandoned.
 Analysts believe Russia backs the Eurasian Economic Union in order to limit western influence in the region.

 Western analysts generally see the Eurasian Economic Union as a way to reunite many of the former Soviet republics.
 For example, Washington Post author Abigail Hauslohner wrote the treaty was intended "to further bolster [Russia]'s ties to former Soviet republics."
 The United States expressed its opposition to the Eurasian Union, claiming it is "an attempt" to re-establish a USSR-type union among the former Soviet republics.
 In December 2012, former Secretary of State Hillary Clinton claimed "It's not going to be called that [Soviet Union].
 It's going to be called customs union, it will be called the Eurasian Union and all of that, but let's make no mistake about it.
 We know what the goal is and we are trying to figure out effective ways to slow down or prevent it".

 Kazakhstan's president Nursultan Nazarbayev called it "a hard-won achievement" and "a blessing for our people."
 Public support in Kazakhstan for the country's accession to the EAEU stood at 68% in June 2014, with 5.5% opposed.

 Thailand, Iran, New Zealand, Tunisia, Turkey, and Vietnam are among the countries that expressed a desire to conclude trade agreements with the new Eurasian Economic Union after the treaty was signed.
 In 2018, the Faroe Islands signed a new memorandum of understanding with the EEU.
 The MoU is designed to boost trade and cooperation between the two sides.